Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

 <br>

-ChatGPT gave me feedback that the questions and observation I shared were useful and specific ones like recognizing that the target missing number might lie beyond the largest element help prevent wrong assuptions.
+ChatGPT gave me feedback that the questions and observation I shared were useful and specific ones like recognizing that the target missing number might lie beyond the largest element help prevent wrong assumptions.

 <br>